 Lucy will be the first mission to visit the Trojans, which are each named for famous figures from the Trojan war in Greek mythology.

-After being launched from Earth, the spacecraft will first make a quick flyby of a main belt asteroid in 2025.
+The spacecraft will then make a quick flyby of a main belt asteroid in 2025.
 The small space rock is named 52246 Donaldjohanson after the paleontologist who discovered the fossil Lucy.
-Situated between Mars and Jupiter, the fly-by will serve primarily as a test for the spacecraft's instruments, according to the Southwest Research Institute (SwRI) (opens in new tab), which helps oversee the craft.
+Situated between Mars and Jupiter, the fly-by will serve primarily as a test for the spacecraft's instruments, according to the Southwest Research Institute (SwRI), which helps oversee the craft.

-If all goes according to plan, between 2027 and 2033, Lucy will then fly past six Trojan asteroids, including three different asteroid subclasses and two objects that rotate around each other.
+If all goes according to plan, between 2027 and 2033, Lucy will then fly past eight Trojan asteroids, including asteroids of three different subclasses, two tiny moons and two objects that rotate around each other.
 NASA has said that "no other space mission in history has been launched to as many different destinations in independent orbits around our sun."